 The nesting material brought into the cave and droppings left behind by these temporary residents is a major source of nourishment for another type of animal known as a troglobite.

-Troglobites are species that spend their entire life cycles in caves and include cave crickets, spiders, psuedoscorpions and the smaller mites and springtails.
+Troglobites are a species that spend their entire life cycles in caves.
+These include cave crickets, spiders like the model cave harvestman, psuedoscorpions and smaller mites such as springtails.
 Often troglobites have adapted to the cave environment through morphological changes such as the loss of eyes and pigment and lengthening of appendages, as is seen in the cave dipluran.
 Though adapted to survive in the unique cave environment, they are dependent on organic material packed in by other animals or washed in from the surface.
 They often must optimize meals that are few and far between.

 Navigating in the Dark